vitotai/BrewPiLessGx/README.md

     - 11: OneWire, temperature sensors
     - 12, 13, 14, 21: actuators

-It's tricky to flash WT-SC01 Plus.
+It's tricky to work with the WT-SC01 Plus.
 Short GPIO 0(pin 6 of debug port) and Ground(pin 7 of debug port) **might** put the device in download mode.
 At least, it works for me at least one in three times.
 My device stays in **download mode** afte flashing.
 Press of the rest button in the back will result in normal boot-up.

 # Custom Hardware
 There are so many difference hardware configurations that I can make it to support all of them.
 Even with the same driver IC, there might be different configurations.
 Without verification with the real devices, I won't declare that it is supported.
 The adpation is not diffucult if you can find the drivers for your hardware.